The Sacroiliac Joint: An Often Overlooked Cause Of Back Pain

 SI Joint Pain Diagnosis

-Dr. Propst recommends a visit to your doctor if your pain persists for two to three weeks despite home therapy that includes pain and anti-inflammatory medications.
+If your pain persists for two to three weeks despite home therapy that includes pain and anti-inflammatory medications, it may be time to visit your doctor.

 Diagnosis techniques vary and may include: